Space and Time Trade-offs

 Bad-Symbol Shift

-If the rightmost character doesn’t match, BM acts like Horspool’s, using the bad symbol table.
+If the rightmost character doesn’t match, BM acts like Horspool’s, using the bad symbol table, except it uses the text character that actually caused the mismatch.

-If the rightmsot character does match, BM compares preceding ???
+If the rightmost character does match, BM compares preceding characters.
 We are trying to find the character that causes the mismatch and use that rather than just the rightmost character.

 Good-Suffix Shift